pssst/pssst/README.md

 * Requests `2.0.1` or newer
 * PyCrypto `2.6.1` or newer

-> If you use Python `2.7` the pyASN, pyOpenSSL and ndg-httpsclient
+> If you use Python `2.7` the pyASN1, pyOpenSSL and ndg-httpsclient
 > module packages are also required for verified HTTPS connections.

 There is no need to install anything, just run the `app/cli/pssst.py` script: